Shaky (song)

-"Shaky" is a 2025 Marathi-language song by Indian singer-songwriter Sanju Rathod, featuring actress Isha Malviya.
+"Shaky" is a 2025 Marathi-language song by Indian singer-songwriter Sanju Rathod.
 Released as single on April 22, 2025, the song was written, composed, and performed by Rathod, with music production by G-Spark.
-The music video, directed by Himanshu Dhar, features Rathod and Malviya and was released under Rathod's official YouTube channel.
+The music video, directed by Himanshu Dhar, features Isha Malviya and was released under Rathod's official YouTube channel.
 "Shaky" blends traditional Marathi folk elements with contemporary sounds, including Afrobeats.

 Background

 The song is written and performed by Sanju Rathod, with music production by his brother G-Spark, who has previously collaborated with Rathod on chartbusters like "Nauvari Pahije", "Kali Bindi", and "Gulabi Sadi".
 The track also features Isha Malviya, marking her debut in Marathi music, where she wore a lehenga weighing 40-45 kgs while dancing, making it extremely difficult to take a single step, yet she performed the entire dance sequence, including the signature Shaky step.
 For this track, Rathod blended contemporary sounds and Afrobeats with traditional Marathi folk elements.
 The outro features a hauntingly layer created by G-Spark, who improvised a few lines from an old Banjara folk song.
 They recorded and processed his voice to mimic a choral female section.

-Rathod shares that “Shaky” marked a turning point for him.
-“After plenty of reflection and some genuine conversations, I managed to rediscover my rhythm.
-That single breakthrough not only laid the foundation for ‘Shaky’ but also sparked five or six more songs soon after,” he says.
-Now, his focus is on pushing Marathi pop (M-pop) into fresh territory — “a space where folk meets pop, and tradition blends seamlessly with modernity.”
+Rathod shares that "Shaky" marked a turning point for him.
+"After plenty of reflection and some genuine conversations, I managed to rediscover my rhythm.
+That single breakthrough not only laid the foundation for 'Shaky' but also sparked five or six more songs soon after," he says.
+Now, his focus is on pushing Marathi pop (M-pop) into fresh territory — "a space where folk meets pop, and tradition blends seamlessly with modernity."
 The outro of the track was developed from a contribution by G-Spark, who incorporated lines from a traditional Banjara folk song with Rajasthani influences.
 His vocals were subsequently recorded and digitally processed to emulate a female choral arrangement, resulting in a distinctive folk-inspired texture in the closing section of the song.